February 2, 2015

 Local farmers, producers and other agriculture professionals join with The HSUS to foster better animal welfare and environmental stewardship

-Meet the members of our Iowa Agriculture Council, part of our growing system of state agriculture councils.
+Meet the members of the HSUS Iowa Agriculture Advisory Council, part of our growing system of state agriculture councils.

 Chris is a firm believer that traditional family farmers practice higher animal welfare standards and are better stewards of the land and the environment.
 He further believes they produce a higher-quality and safer product for consumers.

 "As an Iowa farmer, I believe family farmers and ranchers have much common ground with The HSUS when it comes to animal husbandry treatment," says Chris.
 "It's a positive step to work together to address the future of animal agriculture and find solutions to animal welfare challenges."